lushkovsky-s/social_aggregator/README.md

 Otherwise, the frontend could be staticly built:
 ```
 cd frontend
+export API_URL="api.mywebpage.com"
 yarn build # or: npm run build
 ```
+Replace "api.mywebpage.com" with your api URL.
+By default "http://localhost:5000" will be used.

 ### Backend
 Test server: